2019 Gold Commemorative Proof of the 1879 Coiled Hair Stella

 In 2019 the Grove Minting Company commemorated the 140th anniversary of 1879 to this rare United States pattern coin, the Coiled Hair Stella.
 This commemorative is proof-struck in solid .999 fine gold at 22.5mm, with a reeded edge.
 It showcases an exacting obverse portrait with modified peripheral lettering of "10g Gold 24k", and reverse star with lettering "E. Pluribus Unum - Deo Est Gloria", prominently featuring the Grove Minting Lion & Anchor with roman numerals MMXIX.

 The production of the 2019 Commemorative Proof of the 1879 Coiled Hair Stella was limited to pattern strikes on custom rolled gold planchets that varied in weight from 10.2 grams to 10.7 grams.

-With Covid-19 business restrictions slowly being lifted, examples will be released for sale on a rolling basis beginning in the Summer of 2020.
+With Covid-19 business restrictions slowly being lifted, this issue will be released for sale on a rolling basis beginning mid year 2020.

 - 22.5mm wide

 - .999 Fine Gold

 14 other products in the same category:

 The Inaugural Release of the Grove Minting Company!
 2011 Silver Commemorative of the 1837 Feuchtwanger Cent.
 This commemorative is Proof Struck in solid .999 Silver, weighing 1/10 a Troy Ounce at...